 What Are The Differences Between the Gibson SG and the Epiphone SG?

-Keep reading to find out all about the similarities between the original Gibson SG and its licensed copy, the Epiphone SG in all of the common variants.
+Keep reading to find out all about the similarities between the original Gibson SG and its licensed copy, the Epiphone SG.
+While both Epiphone and Gibson make a fairly wide variety of SGs, from the ultra budget Epiphone SG Special all the way up to signature Gibson SG Customs, we focused again on the core models.

 The SG Standard is a guitar that helped to define the hard rock genre.
 It boasts iconic looks, superb performance and is a lot more versatile than many give it credit for.